FPGAwars/apio/docs/quick-start.md

 In this page, we will go through the steps of creating, validating, and uploading a design to an FPGA board.
 We will use the Alhambra-ii FPGA board, but the process is the same for all supported boards.

-Apio comes in two flavors that have different user interfaces but provide the same functionality.
+Apio comes in two flavors, **Apio IDE** which integrates Apio with Visual Studio Code and **Apio CORE** which provides a standalone command line interface.
+Both flavors provide the same core functionality and but APIO IDE allow to use the rich functionality of Visual Studio Code such a Verilog syntax coloring and Github integration.

-We recommend using using Visual Studio Code with Apio IDE because of the rich functionality that Visual Studio Code provide such as Verilog syntax coloring or Github integration but both flavors will allow you to design for FPGAs with easy.
+> Hint: Installing Apio IDE provides also the full command line functionality of Apio CORE.

 |                              | Apio IDE (Preferred) | Apio CORE           |
 | ---------------------------- | -------------------- | ------------------- |